TEDxAuckland/tedx-auckland-site/src/_posts/2019-01-17-how-to-find-your-ikigai.md

 > *Cindy Leong is a contributor to TEDx and recently joined the Marketing Communications team.
 She has a background in marketing & photography with a passion for creative expression.*

-I first came across the term ‘ikigai’ when my sister sent me a Japanese diagram.
+I first came across the term ‘ikigai’ when my sister sent me a Japanese diagram.(read\_more)

 We were discussing our passions, and our purpose in life.
 It’s something that I’ve become more aware of in the past 3 years, however, I believe everyone seeks this from a young age in one way or another.
 I wasn't very conscious about the idea of my purpose until the feeling of *needing* one started to grow inside me.
 Instead of blindly following the motions of life and allow society or others dictate what I should be doing, I’ve recalibrated my perspective to pursue what I feel is my life’s purpose.
 I believe I can work towards anything my heart desires, but that's difficult when you don't know what that thing is.
-This is where ikigai can help. (read\_more)
+This is where ikigai can help.

 **Ikigai (pronounced ickee-guy), is a Japanese concept which roughly translates to ‘the happiness of always being busy’.**